MR-P17/RateLimiter/README.md

 Case3:

-If "currentTime – startTime <= interval" and If "count < 10", increment the Count and allow the request.
+If "userKey" is present in Redis and  "currentTime – startTime <= interval" and "count < 10", increment the Count and allow the request.
 If "count >= 10", reject the request with RateLimitExceededException.